velerofinance/auction-keeper/tests/TESTING.md

 ## Testing flip auctions
 The general test workflow is:
 1. Procure some collateral in a vault owner account
-2. Procure same Dai in a keeper account
+2. Procure same Usdv in a keeper account
 3. Create "risky" vaults as close as possible to the liquidation ratio
 4. Run `auction-keeper` configured to bite and bid
 5. Periodically `drip` the `jug` to apply stability fees, causing the keeper to `bite`